ccaldera/DbContextPagination/README.md

 	* Pages, the total of pages fot that result
 	* Previous page number
 	* Next page number
-	* Validate if the current page has a previous or a nect page
+	* Validate if the current page has a previous or a next page

 ### NuGet installation
 PM> Install-Package DbContextPagination